david-abell/counting-with-closures/README.md

-# A counter app built as an afternoon interview prep project
+# A counter app built as an interview prep project

 Try it out at [https://david-abell.github.io/counting-with-closures](https://david-abell.github.io/counting-with-closures)